froboy/yusaopeny_docs/content/en/docs/howto/content-audit/_index.md

 description: Content audits help get an overview of how your site is structured and can assist with migrations, SEO analysis, and more.
 ---

 Doing a content audit is a useful first step to planning a migration.
-You can use our [content audit template](https://docs.google.com/spreadsheets/d/1kP4JuXEKP6SFZHzqkUmv1KoTGECFOYaTPzgOc0Lyo-c/edit#gid=0) to get started, then follow these steps:
+You can use our [content audit template](https://docs.google.com/spreadsheets/d/1kP4JuXEKP6SFZHzqkUmv1KoTGECFOYaTPzgOc0Lyo-c/edit#gid=0) and watch our walkthrough on the [May Monthly Call](https://youtu.be/Dtaeo9Mf6Ac?t=251) to get started, then follow these steps:

 ## Audit